Elected Positions

 Nominations/Elections:

-April/May each year
+Feb/March of each year

 Term: Begins June 1st, and officially takes over as Member Engagement Chair on July 1st through June 30th